Phase Transitions in the Early Universe: The Outlook

 \section{The Outlook}

+In this paper, we use the Standard Model \cite{Hwang417} to analyze possible phase transition(s).
+For what is called "electroweak" phase transition, it {\it does not exist}.
+The setting-in of the spontaneous symmetry breaking ($SSB$) is equivalent to the change of the purely imaginary temperature.
+Besides that, it is a completely dimensionless theory -- there is no way to maneuver on the theory.

-In this note, we argue that from the macroscopic scale ($1\,cm$) to the microscopic scale ($10^{-8}\,cm$) the variables get reduced (elimination from momenta/coordinates to coordinates) and so further reduction comes from changing commutative coordinates to noncommutative coordinates when the quantum era ($10^{-8}\,cm$) has changed to the super-quantum era ($10^{-20}$\,cm or small).
-We realized that H. Snyder\cite{Snyder} as early as 1947 tried to extend the space-time to a discrete one while observing Lorentz symmetry - a nice formulation of our "super-quantum" idea.
-The practical calculations come from \cite{XGH,Martin}.
-The noncommutative idea comes from \cite{Snyder,Connes}.
-Here we make links over the question of how smallest of the point-like particles really are.
+We also argue that from the macroscopic scale ($1\,cm$) to the microscopic scale ($10^{-8}\,cm$) the variables get reduced (elimination from momenta/coordinates to coordinates) by the quantum principle and so, at the level of the distance $10^{-20}\, cm$ or so, further reduction comes from changing commutative coordinates to noncommutative coordinates when the quantum era ($10^{-8}\,cm$) has changed to the super-quantum era ($10^{-20}$\,cm or small).
+In fact, we realize that H. Snyder \cite{Snyder}, in as early as 1947, already tried to extend the space-time to a discrete one while observing Lorentz symmetry - it provides a nice formulation of our "super-quantum" idea.
+The noncommutative idea comes from \cite{Snyder, Connes}, which may have a natural place to enter in our thinking.

-We also have illustrated an approximate way to treat the cosmological QCD phase transition, a result that indicates the basic importance of the latent heat (energy) if the phase transition would be first-order in nature.
-In view of the complicate nature of the subject, we suspect that it will remain the unsettled case for a while (for many years or decades).
-In the case of EW phase transition, there is some progress but rather limited.
-In both cases, we still call them the "normal" phase transitions in terms of the matter densities involved (i.e. not yet the "super-quantum" regime).
+We also have a few remarks on an approximate way to treat the cosmological QCD phase transition, a result that indicates the basic importance of the latent heat (energy) if the phase transition would be first-order in nature.
+In view of the complicated nature of the subject, we suspect that it will remain the unsettled case for a while for many years or decades to come.
+In the case of the "mass" phase transition, it is important realize that there is no real phase transition, according to the Standard Model \cite{Hwang417}.

-We hope that our discussions would shed lights on the two fundamental questions.
+We hope that our investigations would shed light on the fundamental questions regarding the phase transitions in our Universe, and in particular at the level of the smallest units of matter.